FabricMC/fabric-docs/develop/items/custom-data-components.md

 stack.remove(ModComponents.CLICK_COUNT_COMPONENT);
 ```

-This method also returns the value of the component before being removed, so you can also use it like so:
 This method also returns the value of the component before being removed, so you can also use it as follows:

 ```java
 int oldCount = stack.remove(ModComponents.CLICK_COUNT_COMPONENT);
 ```